bodrick/awesome/TOPICS.md

 *   [TranslucentTB/TranslucentTB](https://github.com/TranslucentTB/TranslucentTB) - A lightweight utility that makes the Windows taskbar translucent/transparent.
 *   [veler/DevToys](https://github.com/veler/DevToys) - A Swiss Army knife for developers.
 *   [MustardChef/WSABuilds](https://github.com/MustardChef/WSABuilds) - Run Windows Subsystem For Android on your Windows 10 and Windows 11 PC using prebuilt binaries with Google Play Store (OpenGApps/ MindTheGapps) and/or Magisk or KernelSU (root solutions) built in.
-*   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - The Core of Droptop required to be installed before any other update or upgrade (eg. required to be installed prior to the Supporter Version or an update file) -- This repository contains the current stable public release(s) of Droptop.
+*   [Droptop-Four/Basic-Version](https://github.com/Droptop-Four/Basic-Version) - Development is now moved to https://github.com/Droptop-Four/Droptop-Four
 *   [G-Stas/Volumey](https://github.com/G-Stas/Volumey) - Volume mixer that allows you to set up global hotkeys to control your Windows audio system.
 *   [CommunityToolkit/Microsoft.Toolkit.Win32](https://github.com/CommunityToolkit/Microsoft.Toolkit.Win32) - ARCHIVE - This repository contained XAML Islands wrapper controls and tooling for XAML Islands with WinUI 2, see readme for more info about XAML Islands with WinUI 3 and the WindowsAppSDK.
 *   [krlvm/BeautySearch](https://github.com/krlvm/BeautySearch) - Windows 10+ Search Window appearance tweaker